UMAprotocol/docs/docs/tutorials/mint-farm-yusd-btc.md

 deposit `yUSD` and `USDC` into the Balancer pool in exchange for some Balancer Pool Tokens (i.e. `BPT`) specific to this pool.

-This enables you to passively gain `BAL` as well as `UMA` in accordance to the experimental UMA liquidity mining program.
+This enables you to passively gain `BAL`, `REN` and `UMA` tokens in accordance to the experimental UMA liquidity mining program.
 If you have any questions regarding this process, please don't hesitate to reach out on [Discord](https://discord.umaproject.org/).